Over 65 million Americans have Medicare, with nearly half choosing Medicare Advantage.

-Overall, total Medicare enrollment comes to around 62 million people.
+Overall, total Medicare enrollment comes to nearly 66 million people.
 This comes to a total of 15 percent of the population of the United States.
-Although most Medicare enrollees are aged 65 or older, there are also a large number of enrollees who can enroll due to a disability or End-Stage Renal Disease (ESRD).
+Although most Medicare enrollees are aged 65 or older, there are also a large number of enrollees who can enroll due to a disability or end-stage renal disease (ESRD).

 If you look at the demographics, most of the Medicare Population are retirees.

 How does Medicare coverage work?

 Medicare works in a way that is analogous to, but different from other private health insurance programs.
 When Medicare covers some healthcare costs, it will cover them no matter who your healthcare provider is -- there is no provider network.
 Although you may be subject to some excess charges in some situations, Medicare provides a truly universal healthcare experience to beneficiaries who are enrolled.